PubInv/ATX-Preemie/incubator/STORIES.md

 Prove that I can drive the new heating blanket with the MOSFET that I used for the fan.

+Okay, I got this done at 4:48 on Monday, May the 4th.
+An importan observation:

+When hooked up to my power supply, the heating blanket gets warm very quickly at 10Vs.
+Based on a battery running at 5.5 V, it sort of barely gets warm.

 ## Work with remote Temperature sensor

-Prove that I can read the temperature effectively with the remote transistor
+Prove that I can read the temperature effectively with the remote transistor -- done before.

 ## Attempt to use PID library to maintain the temperature correctly.

 ## Construct working prototype

+I now need to do this.
+I have the basic circuit breadboarded, but it is impossible to tie the heat blanket into the thermometer.
+I now need to package it with cords at least a little in order to test it.

 ## Make run on low power